Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Impact Statement

 \section{Impact Statement}

-We presented a deeper theoretical understanding of a wide-class of deep neural network models.
-The presented analysis provides a better understanding of neural network training dynamics and connects it with the well studied Neyman-Pearson test.
-The described process also helps to study neural networks from the aspects of error rates that make their performance more quantifiable from a statistical risk perspective, an essential requirement for deployment in safety-critical applications.
+We present a deeper theoretical understanding of a broad class of deep neural network models.
+The analysis provides insight into neural network training dynamics and connects them to the well-studied Neyman--Pearson hypothesis test.
+This allows one to quantify network performance from a statistical risk perspective, which we consider to be an essential requirement for deployment in safety-critical applications.
+We therefore hope to contribute to broader research in safe and secure AI by aligning the field with traditional notions of risk in engineering.